Expeditors (EXPD)

 Expeditors Quarterly Revenue

 Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Expeditors’s recent performance shows its demand has slowed as its annualized revenue growth of 3.3% over the last two years was below its five-year trend.
-We also note many other Air Freight and Logistics businesses have faced declining sales because of cyclical headwinds.
-While Expeditors grew slower than we’d like, it did do better than its peers.
+Expeditors’s annualized revenue growth of 9.1% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
 Expeditors Year-On-Year Revenue Growth

-Expeditors also breaks out the revenue for its most important segments, Airfreight and Ocean freight, which are 35.2% and 25.8% of revenue.
-Over the last two years, Expeditors’s Airfreight revenue (transport by plane) averaged 7.8% year-on-year growth while its Ocean freight revenue (transport by sea) averaged 13.8% growth.
+We can better understand the company’s revenue dynamics by analyzing its most important segments, Airfreight and Ocean freight, which are 38.8% and 21.4% of revenue.
+Over the last two years, Expeditors’s Airfreight revenue (transport by plane) averaged 12% year-on-year growth while its Ocean freight revenue (transport by sea) averaged 11.7% growth.
 Expeditors Quarterly Revenue by Segment

-Looking ahead, sell-side analysts expect revenue to decline by 4.8% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and indicates its products and services will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to grow 1.5% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and indicates its products and services will face some demand challenges.

 6. Gross Margin & Pricing Power